robsimmons/dusa-artifact/README.md

 ## Basic cost semantics

-The command line utility can be used to do some basic validation of the asymptotic performance of Dusa.
+The command line utility can be used to explore the asymptotic performance of Dusa.
 The command line argument -f allows facts to be passed on the command line, which we can use to vary input sizes.

-The a classic example of McAllester's cost semantics is that this program should run in O(n^2) time on a sparse graph with n edges:
+A classic example of McAllester's cost semantics is that this program is predicted to run in O(n^2) time on a sparse graph with n edges:

     path X Y :- edge X Y.
     path X Z :- edge X Y, path Y Z.